 "My pleasure, sir."

 Jaycob decided to use his recovery time to read the news, study flight maneuvers, and play a couple games of Pazaak.
 His recovery time would be short due to the miracles of bacta, but not short enough.
-Once finished with the holopad, he realized that it had only been 15 minutes since Poe left.
+After a mere 15 minutes, he had already lost interest.
 He waited anxiously for another visitor to burst through the door, whether it'd be Tallie, Jess, Poe, or even his wingman, Jon'Kil.

 "Droid, how long until I can walk again?"

-"Well sir, with the current amount of bacta you're intaking, it will be about an hour before you'll be walking again.
+"Well sir, with the current amount of bacta you're absorbing, plus the fact that it is an isolated injury, it will be about one hour before you'll be walking again.
 It is recommended you take at least 2 before engaging in combat."

-Jaycob took it as 1 hour until he could fly again.
+Jaycob took it as one hour until he could fly again.

 "Alright, can you patch me into the hangar crew?"